 MKHA members organise talks and other events.

-Heritage Open Days events take place across Milton Keynes from Friday, 12th to Sunday, 21st September 2025.
+Heritage Open Days events took place across Milton Keynes from Friday, 12th to Sunday, 21st September 2025.
 All HODs events are free for the public to attend.

 Become a member